ShowGamesShowGames

 Breaking down the mysterious work at Lumon Industries and every theory about what MDR employees actually do.

-December 14, 202410 min read2,000 words
+By Showmaster10 min read2,000 words

-What We See On Screen
+What I See On Screen

-MDR employees sit at retro computer terminals, staring at grids of numbers.
+MDR employees sit at retro computer terminals that look like they're from the 1980s, staring at grids of numbers.
 Some numbers "feel scary"—and when they do, employees select them and drag them into bins labeled with emotions: Woe, Frolic, Dread, Malice, and Bliss.

 When enough numbers are refined, the computer celebrates and the department gets rewarded—with waffle parties, finger traps, or "melon bars."
+It would be absurd if it weren't so unsettling.

-The Five Tempers Explained
+Understanding the Five Tempers

 • Woe: Sadness, grief, despair